awsdocs/aws-cost-management-user-guide/doc_source/allocation-tag-restrictions.md

 For basic tag restrictions, see [Tag Restrictions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) in the Amazon EC2 User Guide\.

 The following restrictions apply to user\-defined tags for Cost Allocation:
-+ The maximum active tag keys for Billing and Cost Management reports is 500\.
 + The reserved prefix is `aws:`\.

   AWS generated tag names and values are automatically assigned the `aws:` prefix, which you can't assign\.
 User\-defined tag names have the prefix `user:` in the cost allocation report\.